04. B+Tree Node and Insertion

 copy(new[pos+4+uint16(len(key)):], val)

-// the offset of the next key
+// update the offset value for the next key

 new.setOffset(idx+1, new.getOffset(idx)+4+uint16((len(key)+len(val))))